 How to avoid paying Realtor fees

 Selling your home without the help of a real estate agent — called “for sale by owner” or FSBO for short — is certainly possible.
-Between July 2022 and June 2023, 7 percent of home sales were sold by owners without the help of an agent, according to data from the National Association of Realtors.
-But selling without an agent’s help is a lot of work to do on your own, and it only saves you one agent’s commission — you’ll still have to pay your buyer’s agent.
+Between July 2022 and June 2023, 7 percent of home sales were sold by owners without the help of an agent, according to NAR data.
+But selling without an agent’s help is a lot of work to do on your own, much of it complicated.

 If you don’t want to go it alone, ask agents from the outset what their commission is and compare the terms of each person you talk to.
 If you think the fee is too high, talk to them about lowering it.
 If the transaction is being handled on both sides by agents from the same brokerage, you might have more leverage to negotiate as well.